 Bjรถrn Ironside

 Bjรถrn Ironside (Old Norse: Bjวซrn Jรกrnsรญรฐa, Swedish: Bjรถrn Jรคrnsida) was a Viking king and according to 12th- and 13th century Icelandic sources, the son of the legendary Ragnar Lodbrok.
-Bjรถrn is mentioned in the sagas as a great warrior who fought fiercly and withstood sword and axe blows as if his sides were made of iron, hence the nickname “Ironside”.
+Bjรถrn is mentioned in the sagas as a great warrior who fought fiercely and withstood sword and axe blows as if his sides were made of iron, hence the nickname “Ironside”.

 Bjรถrn was also described as a great king, and the founding father of the House of Munsรถ who ruled Sweden up until 1060.